 Cottesloe Railway Corridor Greening

-The revegetation of a 4km railway corridor running adjacent to a new principal shared path.
+The revegetation of a four kilometre railway corridor running adjacent to a new principal shared path.

-In 2019 Main Roads constructed a bike path, referred to as a Principal Shared Path (PSP), that runs parallel to the train line between Grant Street and Victoria Street train stations in the Perth coastal suburb of Cottesloe.
+In 2019 Main Roads, WA’s transport agency responsible for the state’s road network, constructed a bike path, referred to as a principal shared path (PSP), that runs parallel to the Perth to Fremantle train line between Grant Street and Victoria Street train stations in the metropolitan Perth coastal suburb of Cottesloe.

-JBA was engaged by the Town of Cottesloe as the Landscape Architect to provide a concept, soft works design and documentation to revegetate an area to the west of the 4km stretch of train line, and immediately adjacent to the new PSP.
+JBA was engaged by the Town of Cottesloe as the landscape architect to provide a concept, softworks design and documentation to revegetate an area to the west of the four kilometre stretch of train line, and immediately adjacent to the new PSP.
 Key elements of the Railway Corridor Greening Design included:

 - Incorporating native species which will contribute to a habitat corridor and support native birds such as Carnaby’s and Red Tail Cockatoos, as well as beneficial insects.

-- Creating an enjoyable space for community to engage with and be surrounded by nature.
+- Creating an enjoyable space for the community to engage with and be surrounded by nature.

 - Including vegetation that helps to screen the train line.